Pedro Gonzalez, Venezuela: What to pack, what to wear, and when to go [2024]

 Travel adapter

-A plug adapter that supports outlet types A and B. Check that you choose the correct kind.
-Many adapters on sale are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types A and B. Make sure to find the right type.
+The majority of adapters available are simply plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most places.

 Power bank for devices